 What Is a Cough?

 Cough is a deliberate or natural reflex that forces air out of the lungs to clear irritants like phlegm and mucus.
-Depending on the condition, A tussis can be acute, subacute, and chronic.
+Depending on the condition, A tussis can be acute, subacute, or chronic.
 An acute cough will not last more than 3 weeks and is commonly linked with a viral infection.
-Subacute coughs will last between 3 to 8 weeks and common causes include postnatal drip, bronchitis.
-Chronic coughs that will last more than 8 weeks and can have adverse health effects e.g. smoking, asthma, GERD, COPD.
+Subacute coughs will last between 3 to 8 weeks, and common causes include postnatal drip, bronchitis.
+Chronic coughs will last more than 8 weeks and can have adverse health effects e.g. smoking, asthma, GERD, COPD.
 Below are the most common cough triggers.

 - Asthma (dry, non-productive cough)